Bira/octopus-carnival/_drafts/wir-mm-4e-dragonspawn.md

 here, but this is also what makes it desirable for the PCs to hire a bluespawn to fight their draconic/devilish enemies.

-This god-slayer might have some trouble living up to its hype.
+That said, this god-slayer might have some trouble living up to its hype.
 Aside from fixing the math, I'd probably roll Awesome Blow into the basic sword attack so it can be used in a charge, and make the bite a minor action.

 ## Sample Encounters and Final Impressions